 Students on the floor are typically enrolled in the same or similar classes.
 Floor study groups are formed for each course.
 Community service opportunities are available at local hospitals and care centers, and the floor community will participate in these activities together.
 This community is being offered to incoming students and for the first time to upper-class students who are enrolled in a nursing related field.

 Honors Living-Learning Floor

-This community is designed for freshmen students who have been accepted into the UCCS Honors program or have achieved the following:
+This community is designed for freshmen students who have been accepted into the UCCS Honors program.